Truncated Kernel Stochastic Gradient Descent on Spheres

 where $\gamma_n$ is the step size.
-In the following text, $n$ typically represents a traversal index such that $n \in \mathbb{N} $ or $n \in \{0\} \cup \mathbb{N}$.
+In the following text, $n$ typically represents a traversal index such that $n \in \{0\} \cup \mathbb{N}$.
 For example, it appears as a subscript related to the $n$-th iteration.
 Additionally, as long as it does not confuse, we use $n$ to denote an integer scalar, such as the sample size.
-Note that, in our setting, since each iteration processes only one sample, the total number of iterations equals the sample size.
+Since each iteration processes only one sample, the total number of iterations equals the sample size.

-By \cite{cucker2002mathematical} analysis of the bias-variance balance, a smaller hypothesis space will lead to a more considerable bias, and extending the hypothesis space implies an increase in variance.
+By the analysis of the bias-variance trade-off in \cite{cucker2002mathematical}, a smaller hypothesis space will lead to a considerable bias, and extending the hypothesis space implies an increase in variance.
 In contrast, an increase in the sample size leads to a decrease in variance.
 In the initial iteration, we obtain less sample size and thus need a smaller hypothesis space to reduce the variance; as the iteration increases, we obtain more samples and need to extend the hypothesis space to reduce the bias.
 Unlike kernel SGD that uses a fixed hypothesis space $\HH_K$, we use an increasing family of hypothesis spaces.
-We take $\{L_n\}_{n\geq 0}\subset\NN\cup\{0\}$ is an increasing sequence, the family of increasing hypothesis spaces $\left\{\left(\mathcal{H}_{L_n},\lan\cdot,\cdot\ran_K\right)\right\}_{n\geq 0}$ where $\mathcal{H}_{L_n}=\sum_{k=0}^{L_n}\HH_k^d$ and it satisfies the closure of $\bigcup_{n=0}^{\infty}\mathcal{H}_{L_n}$ equal to $\HH_K$.
+Let $\{L_n\}_{n\geq 0}\subset\NN\cup\{0\}$ be an increasing sequence, and consider the family of increasing hypothesis spaces $\left\{\left(\mathcal{H}_{L_n},\lan\cdot,\cdot\ran_K\right)\right\}_{n\geq 0}$, where $\mathcal{H}_{L_n}=\bigoplus_{k=0}^{L_n}\HH_k^d=\Pi_{L_n}^d$ by using Theorem 1.1.3 in \cite{dai2013approximation}.
+This family satisfies that the closure of $\bigcup_{n=0}^{\infty}\mathcal{H}_{L_n}$ equals $\HH_K$.

 By Proposition 12.27 of \cite{wainwright2019high}, the space $\left(\mathcal{H}_{L_n},\langle \cdot, \cdot \rangle_K\right)$ is an RKHS with the kernel $K_{L_n}^T(x,x')$, which has the expansion where $K_k(x,x')$ is given by \eqref{eq:def Kk}.
 The reproducing property of this kernel is straightforward.
 For any \(f \in \mathcal{H}_{L_n}\), and by \eqref{eq:projfk}, we have